Collaborative research in Bavaria

 The Bavarian State Ministry of the Environment and Consumer Protection is funding the research project for a period of three years.

 Particulate matter is a health hazard.
 Scientific proof that this is the case has been available since the mid 1990s.
 However, scientists have been unsure whether ultrafine particles, the smallest components of particulate matter, constitute an additional risk factor in their own right.
-This is the topic that the Bavarian project BayUFP – ‘Measuring, characterising and analysing ultrafine particles’ is now researching, financed by the Bavarian State Ministry of the Environment and Consumer Protection.
-The network focuses on measuring techniques, chemical characterisation, molecular mechanisms, toxicology and epidemiology.
+This is the topic that the Bavarian project BayUFP – “Measuring, characterizing and analyzing ultrafine particles” is now researching, financed by the Bavarian State Ministry of the Environment and Consumer Protection.
+The network focuses on measuring techniques, chemical characterization, molecular mechanisms, toxicology and epidemiology.

 It is hoped that this joint, coordinated research will make a significant contribution to closing existing gaps in research and thereby to protecting and safeguarding the health of the Bavarian population, now and in the future.